São Tomé and Príncipe Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Strictly prohibited with severe penalties including imprisonment
+- Narcotics and illegal drugs, severe penalties including imprisonment

-- Firearms and ammunition - Prohibited without special authorization from authorities
+- Firearms and ammunition without special police authorization

 Restricted Items